Author Logo Design: Best Practices and Examples

 Excellent author logo design ideas

-All you need is a relevant text, balanced color palette, and engaging graphic elements.
+All you need is a relevant text, a balanced color palette, and engaging graphic elements.
+Let’s take a closer look.

 Text for your author logo design

-Here are a few things to keep in mind:
+Here are a few things to keep in mind.

-• Your initials (or author pseudonym) are the go-to for a lettermark logo.
+Your initials (or author pseudonym) are the go-to for a letter mark logo.
 This works particularly well if you have a rather lengthy name and are aiming for simplicity.
 Keep in mind that the font you choose can become a deal-maker or a deal-breaker in this case.

-• The wordmark logo leaves a bit more space for imagination and puts much more pressure on typography.
+The word mark logo leaves a bit more space for imagination and puts much more pressure on typography.
 Make sure you manage to grasp the essence of your writing style and genre.
-Custom illustrated fonts are something to look into when it comes to wordmark logos.
+Custom-illustrated fonts are something to look into when it comes to word mark logos.

-logo design wordmark
+Author logo design by Miblart

-• A combination mark is basically a design style of putting your name and a picture together to create a logo.
+A combination mark is basically a design style of putting your name and a picture together to create a logo.
 The image would function as an attention-grabbing element.
 So you just need to make sure that there’s a good balance between graphics and fonts.

-• If you are a tagline person, you might also want to take a closer look at the emblem types of logos.
+If you are a tagline person, you might also want to take a closer look at the emblem types of logos.
 Your catchy, witty phrase belongs here.

 Let us also give you some hints on how to use colors in the author logo design.

-Best colors for author logo
+Best colors for the author logo

-Boy, oh boy, where do we even start?
+So, where do we even start?

-• First of all, we can’t stop repeating that it’s best to avoid black and white logos in this day and age.
+First, we can’t stop repeating that it’s best to avoid black and white logos in this day and age.
 Instead, take advantage of the color theory and psychology, get out there, and experiment a bit.

-• Having your target audience and genre in mind is a must when choosing a color palette for the logo.
+Having your target audience and genre in mind is a must when choosing a color palette for the logo.
 Just to give you an idea.
 Pastel colors are suitable for romance writers, whereas bright, vivid shades are better for fantasy.
-Dark, moody tints might hint to horror or mystery works, while sparkles and glows whisper YA and paranormal romance.
+Dark, moody tints might hint at horror or mystery works, while sparkles and glows whisper YA and paranormal romance.
 The list goes on and on.
 How to decide?
 Research.
 Test.
 Research.
 Full stop.

-• Finally, It’s best to select two or three dominant colors for your logo design.
+Finally, it’s best to select two or three dominant colors for your logo design.
 There’s a thin line between looking well-balanced and messy in the author logo business.
 You don’t want to become an eyesore or, worse, a distaste.

 The best is next.
 Ever wondered how to choose and come up with an image, symbol, or graphic element for the author logo design?
 Let us provide you with some insights.